-This is a family favorite from my sister-in-law Katelyn.
+Yakisoba is a family favorite from my sister-in-law Katelyn.
 She made it for us this summer and I think I have made it at least three times since.
 It is so yummy, I love how the noodles and bacon are balanced out with tons of vegetables.
-I didn’t think I would like it but my favorite part of this dish is the cabbage in it.
+I didn’t think I would like the cabbage in it, but now it’s my favorite part of this dish.
 It has the best texture and flavor!
-You have to find the Yaki Soba noodles at an Asian Market type of store.
+You have to find the Yakixsba noodles at an Asian Market type of store.
 Make sure you are getting the fresh noodles (not the dry dehydrated kind) it will be refrigerated.

 - AN HOUR BEFORE COOKING: Open the noodles and set aside the seasoning packets for later use.
 Break up the noodles into a colander and put the colander into a larger bowl filled with water.
 Soak for 1 hour.
 (You do not cook the noodles!)